-In June 2022, the Company granted Baker Steel Resources Trust Ltd. ("BSRT") the option to acquire the Unkur project for US\$1.00 (the "Unkur Option") until December 31, 2023 (the "Unkur Option Period") in exchange for BSRT agreeing to convert its outstanding convertible loan into common shares (Note 11).
-During the Unkur Option Period, the Company will use its best efforts (while recognizing that sanctions and other force majeure circumstances may prevent these efforts), to maintain the corporate existence of its subsidiaries and its licences, including the Unkur project on a care and maintenance basis.
+In June 2022, the Company granted Baker Steel Resources Trust Ltd. ("BSRT") the option to acquire the Unkur project for US\$1.00 (the "Unkur Option") until December 31, 2023 in exchange for BSRT agreeing to convert its outstanding convertible loan into common shares (Note 11).
 BSRT is considered to be a related party by virtue of a former director of the Company being the Managing Partner of BSRT.
-In addition, BSRT owns approximately 30% of the Company's common shares as at September 30, 2022.
+In addition, BSRT owned approximately 30% of the Company's common shares as at September 30, 2022.